Charca/sapper-blog-template/.github/ISSUE_TEMPLATE/feature_request.md

 about: Suggest a new feature for blogmops.
 title: "feature_request"
 labels: "feature"
-assignees: "jsbase-dev"
+assignees: ""
 ---

 **Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
+Please describe** A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 **Describe the solution you'd like**